Hand and Extremity Program

 The Hand and Extremity Program at Nicklaus Children's is dedicated to giving children with hand deformities and hand injuries the best possible outcome.
 It is the only program in Florida specializing exclusively in the treatment of pediatric hand and extremity surgical and therapeutic needs.

-The program provides treatment for a full range of hand-surgical needs, including:
+The program also provides treatment for a full range of hand-surgical needs, including:

 The Nicklaus Children's Hospital Hand and Extremity Surgery Team